 When we get a handle on just how important it is for us to be put together before we charge out into the open day, we will start making it a priority.

-Making space for daily quiet doesn’t just happen, even when you understand all of this though.
-With Kelly’s tip, you can take action and start seeing results.
+Making space for daily recharging doesn’t just happen, even when you understand all of this though.
+With Kelly’s tip, you can take action now and start seeing results.

 Without action, we are left to the same hamster wheel cycle.
 Even experimenting with a new idea is better than remaining stuck.

 Don’t remain stuck from fear or doubt.
 And don’t be afraid to fail if it doesn’t look how you think it should right away.

 Change takes time.
 More than anything, you will be trying, and I am guessing your family will see this, even if they don’t outwardly express it.

 It impacts ourselves and those around us.
 Don’t get all bogged down from this fact.
 You don’t need to turn into a robot and carry the weight of the world on your shoulders all of the sudden.
 As a busy mom who is hungry for quiet time, you may already feel that way anyhow.

 I am here to encourage you today to say, “Good job.
 Good job for sticking with things even when they are hard.
 Good job for loving when you feel worn and need love yourself.
 Now it’s time to make time for yourself.
 Because you need energy to be on your feet!”

 Take that pep talk for what it is.
 No over or under spiritualizing, just a word hug from me to you.

 Make Margin By Cutting Out the Excess